-About the donor - The Aga Khan Foundation provides a limited number of scholarships each year for master's and postgraduate studies to outstanding students from select developing countries.
+About the donor - The Aga Khan Foundation provides a limited number of scholarships each year for masters and postgraduate studies to outstanding students from select developing countries.
 Students from all fields of study can apply, though preference is given to master's students.
-It accepts applications from nationals of the following countries: Bangladesh, India, Pakistan, Afghanistan, Tajikistan, Kyrgyzstan, Syria, Egypt, Kenya, Tanzania, Uganda, Madagascar, and Mozambique.

 Applications will be accepted from nationals of the following countries: India, Bangladesh, Pakistan, Tajikistan, Afghanistan, Kyrgyzstan, Egypt, Syria, Kenya, Uganda, Tanzania, Madagascar, and Mozambique.
 The Foundation will not accept applications from students planning to attend universities in the UK, Sweden, Germany, Austria, The Netherlands, Denmark, Italy, Norway, and Ireland.

 Maureen L. & Howard N. Blitman, P.E., Scholarship / NSPE (The National Society of Professional Engineers) Education Foundation

 Who should apply - High school senior from an ethnic minority who has been accepted into an ABET-accredited engineering program at a four-year college or university.

 About the donor - This scholarship is funded by the NSPE Education Foundation.
 This foundation is committed to supporting the educational needs of engineering students.
 To be eligible for this scholarship, applicants must be high school seniors who are members of an underrepresented ethnic minority in the field of engineering: African-American, Hispanic, or Native American.
 They should be US citizens and must be enrolled in an ABET-accredited program.